soby-mathew/arm-trusted-firmware/docs/porting-guide.md

 next image.
 This function is currently invoked in BL2 to flush this information to the next BL image, when LOAD_IMAGE_V2 is enabled.

+### Function : plat_phys_to_virt()

+    Argument : unsigned long long
+    Return   : uintptr_t

+This function returns the virtual address corresponding to the physical address specified in the argument.
+The default implementation assumes identity physical to virtual address mapping and returns the supplied argument.

 3. Modifications specific to a Boot Loader stage
 -------------------------------------------------